PooriaKB/PooriaKB/README.md

 <h3>😊I'm Pooria Kordbacheh</h3>

 <p>🥸Born in 2000.
-I'm currently a bachelor student in IAU South Tehran Branch Faculty of Engineering and a junior back-end developer</p>
+I'm currently a bachelor software engineering student in IAU South Tehran Branch Faculty of Engineering and a junior back-end developer</p>

 <p>😁Here I will share my journey of learning software & web development with some projects that I have done for learning techs</p>